200-year-old Ebenezer Academy is in trouble; Iredell County Historical Society to host fundraiser

 The 200-year-old Ebenezer School building near Bethany Church on the Turnersburg Highway needs immediate repairs.
 The roof especially needs replacing.
 Other than fire nothing can damage a wood structure as quickly as water and a leaky roof has ruined many a historic building.
 The Ebenezer Academy is the oldest school building in Iredell County and in 2022 is celebrating its bicentennial.

 Rather than setting a set price for a plate the society is just asking that all those attending simply donate.
-Food will be served as long as they are visitors coming in.
+Food will be served as long as there are visitors coming in.

 People are also reading…